FuelLabs/sway-applications/multisig-wallet/SPECIFICATION.md

    2. Requires the config time constant `THRESHOLD`; the number of approvals required for a transaction to occur.
       1. If the `THRESHOLD` is not 0.
    3. Requires the `users`; the information about the owners of the multisig
-      1. If none of the owners have the 0th address (0x00000...).
-      2. If none of the owners are set to have an approval weighting (number of approvals per owner) of 0.
-      3. If the sum of the owners' approval weightings is a value larger than the `threshold` parameter.
+      1. If the sum of the owners' approval weightings is a value larger than the `threshold` parameter.
 This prevents the contract being setup when the owners can never submit enough approvals to allow a transaction.

 ### `execute_transaction()`